Guitar Amps and Epistemological Failure

 - Music evokes so much emotional and social energy that amp manufacturers can charge much higher prices for claiming to sell amps that elicit that energy better than cheaper amps thereby encouraging manufactures to obfuscate how amps work.

 All this is not to belittle the amp lovers.
 Lill’s video displays how different configurations of amp features dramatically transform a guitar’s tone.
-Instead, I belittle amp experts who deluded themselves or else enjoyed their expert voice enough to speak with unearned authority.
-They faux experts guide purchases, gatekeep opinions, and enable grandiose corporate marketing.
-Hopefully Lill’s videos puts a chink in their armor.
+But amp experts clearly deluded themselves or else enjoyed their expert voice enough to speak with unfounded authority.
+The faux experts guide purchases, gatekeep opinions, and enable grandiose corporate marketing.
+Hopefully Lill’s video puts a chink in their armor.

 PS: Lill’s video also demonstrates exceptional non-academic scientific method but that is a post for another day.